 EdenTree and Alice Dearing: Breaking down barriers

-EdenTree is proud to announce our new partnership with Team GB Olympic hopeful Alice Dearing.
+EdenTree is proud to announce our new partnership with Team GB Olympic athlete Alice Dearing.

 Pioneering spirit in the world of open water swimming

-Just as we have been pioneers in the delivery of responsible and sustainable investment opportunities, Alice has been demonstrating her pioneering spirit in the world of open water swimming and is currently on track to be the first black woman to represent Team GB in the sport.
+Just as we have been pioneers in the delivery of responsible and sustainable investment opportunities, Alice has been demonstrating her pioneering spirit in the world of open water swimming and became the first black woman to represent Team GB in the sport.

 Open water swimming is an endurance event – it is the equivalent of the marathon for runners.
 To achieve at this event, not only do you need momentum, great rhythm and tactical intelligence, but you also face challenging sea conditions, which can be volatile and changeable.
 In addition, Alice’s swimming performance can be heavily affected by marine pollution and degradation, a key area in which we look to engage companies as part of our investment process.

 We see a great many parallels between the challenges of open water swimming and the often uncertain world of investment.
 Like Alice, we are focused on endurance and are proud of our 30 year track record in delivering exceptional, long-term results for our clients regardless of the market environment.